Nutrition & Food Security

 Child Malnutrition—a Silent Killer

-Malnutrition is the underlying cause of more than 1/3 of all childhood deaths.
+Malnutrition is linked to nearly half of all childhood deaths.
 Prices for basic food like rice, maize, wheat, oil, sugar and salt are skyrocketing, threatening food security, and forcing millions of the world's poorest children into severe malnourishment and starvation.

 In much of the world, children with full bellies are still lacking the nutrients and vitamins they need to grow to their full potential.
 A malnourished child is less able to fight off illness, less likely to get the most out of schooling, and often becomes physically and mentally stunted.
 Malnutrition keeps children trapped in the cycle of poverty.